chadwickbureau/baseballdatabank/core/readme2014.txt

 who volunteered to maintain and update the database.

-Ted Turocy has done the lion's share of the work to updating the main data tables since 2012, including significant imporvements to the demographic data in the master table.
+Ted Turocy has done the lion's share of the work to updating the main data tables since 2012, including significant improvements to the demographic data in the master table.
 In his role as SABR data czar, he led the effort to document college playing stints for all major league players.
 Turocy also spearheads the Chadwick Baseball